 \section{Conclusion}

 This paper draws on the prior of sparsity and establishes the DSEE framework.
-It is the first attempt towards jointly optimizing both parameter efficiency of the fine-tuning process, and the resource efficiency of the fine-tuned model.
-On state-of-the-art large-scale language models (e.g., BERT, GPT, and DeBERTa) and across several of datasets, DSEE consistently demonstrates highly impressive parameter, training, and inference efficiency, in addition to preserving a competitive downstream transfer performance.
+It is the first attempt toward jointly optimizing both parameter-efficiency of the fine-tuning process, and the resource-efficiency of the fine-tuned model.
+On state-of-the-art large-scale language models (e.g., BERT, GPT, and RoBERTa) and across several datasets, DSEE consistently demonstrates highly impressive parameter and inference efficiency, in addition to preserving a competitive downstream transfer performance on various tasks.
 Our future work targets extending DSEE to the finetuning of large-scale computer vision and/or multi-modal pre-trained models.